Table of Contents

 Then, we tossed on a CAT WB Ti and repeated the test.
 The grouping was much better.
 Garrett noted that the reduced recoil and limited reticle movement were the primary factors in the better group.

-Do Suppressors Reduce Range?
+Do Suppressors Reduce Range or Increase Velocity?

+In most setups, suppressors slightly increase muzzle velocity rather than slow the bullet, which can extend effective range.
 If you've ever played a first-person shooter video game such as Call of Duty, it is very common for the range stat to decrease when you equip a silencer to your firearm.

 In reality, this couldn't be further from the truth.